webbidevaajat/tsatool-app/README.md

 # tsatool-app

 Tool for analyzing Finnish road weather station (TieSääAsema) data.
-Data will is located and handled in a PostgreSQL & [TimescaleDB](https://www.timescale.com/) database, and analyses are run through a Python API.
+Data is stored and handled in a PostgreSQL & [TimescaleDB](https://www.timescale.com/) database, and analyses are run through a Python API.
 See the [Wiki page](https://github.com/webbidevaajat/tsatool-app/wiki) for more details and examples.

 To get familiar with road weather station data models and properties, see the documentation for the [real time API](https://www.digitraffic.fi/tieliikenne/).

 You can get some kind of a clue about what this is about by reading our first [Wiki page](https://github.com/webbidevaajat/tsatool-app/wiki/Ehtosetin-muotoilu) about formatting the input data (in Finnish).

 ## Running an analysis